Updated: Jul 18

 The American English Coonhounds are deep-chested, sweet-faced athletes with their top speed and endurance.
 They stretched tightly across the athletic frame is a medium-length coat of various patterns.
 Their head is broad with a domed skull, with soft ears and dark-brown eyes.
 The American English Coonhound is popular for its strong but racy body, a deep chest, a strong back, broad loin, and well-defined musculature.
 They are well-balanced, powerful dog with no exaggerated parts.
-American English Coonhounds are mellow when off duty, but tenacious and stubborn in pursuit of their ring-tailed prey.
+American English Coonhounds are mellow when off duty, but tenacious in pursuit of their ring-tailed prey.

 Country of Origin: USA

 Height: Female: 23-25 inches; Male: 24-26 inches

 Colors: Tri-color, Lemon & White, Tri-color Ticked, Red & White, Redtick, Bluetick